 How Does a Car Alternator Work?

 The sole purpose of any alternator is to ensure that the battery in your vehicle remains charged at all times.
-It helps the battery to supply power to all the components on your car.
+It helps the battery to supply power to all the components of your car.

 Furthermore, the marine alternator provides electricity to many vital parts of your boat via the battery.

 But how does an alternator work?
 Well, the alternator is a wonder of physics.
 It works on the principle of electromagnetic induction.
-It uses mechanical energy generated by the engine and uses it to convert electricity.
-The rotating magnetic field and the shaft produce electrical power.

 But what does the alternator do with all this electricity?